BartDeWaal/ERPN/README.md

 #### Addition
 Bound to `+`.
 Calculates x+y.

-If the arrow is pointing at something, adds x and whatever the pointer is pointing at without removing what the pointer is pointing at.

 If there is nothing in the stack, it will return a default value of 0.

 #### Delete